-In the 1960s the first trials of the antipsychotics assumed they were like antibiotics and these trials only lasted a few weeks.
+In the 1960s the first trials of the antipsychotics assumed they were like antibiotics and as a result the trials only lasted a few weeks.
 Trials today still only last a few weeks, even though many people are likely to be on treatment for years.
-Trials this short produce a sign the drugs may work rather than evidence they actually do work.
+Trials this short produce a sign the drugs may work rather than evidence they are helpful long term.
 If the drug gets through trials like this and gets on the market, this is the point at which the research to work out who benefits from this drug should start - but this research doesn't happen.

 Antipsychotics are commonly given for extended periods of time.
 Having any drug chronically is a recipe for extensive changes elsewhere in the body that will almost certainly not have been investigated.
-In addition to their headline action these drugs work on multiple other bodily systems and in the case of the antipsychotics this leads to diabetes, raised cholesterol levels, and an increased rate of heart attacks and strokes.
+In the case of the antipsychotics this leads to diabetes, raised cholesterol levels, and an increased rate of heart attacks and strokes - the list of complications is growing.
+As the examples of nicotine, HRT, alcohol or other drugs taken over time show, it is all but certain that other problems will emerge in some who take antipsychotics for years.